Chiang Kai-shek: Relationship with Muslims

 Chiang developed relationships with other generals.
 Chiang became a sworn brother of the Chinese Muslim general Ma Fuxiang and appointed him to high ranking positions.
 Chiang addressed Ma Fuxiang's son Ma Hongkui as Shao Yun Shixiong Ma Fuxiang attended national leadership conferences with Chiang during battles against Japan.
 Ma Hongkui was eventually scapegoated for the failure of the Ningxia Campaign against the Communists, so he moved to the US instead of remaining in Taiwan with Chiang.

 When Chiang became President of China after the Northern Expedition, he carved out Ningxia and Qinghai out of Gansu province, and appointed Muslim generals as military governors of all three provinces: Ma Hongkui, Ma Hongbin, and Ma Qi.
-The three Muslim governors, known as Xibei San Ma (lit. "the three Mas of the Northwest"), controlled armies composed entirely of Muslims.
+The three Muslim governors, known as Xibei San Ma, controlled armies composed entirely of Muslims.
 Chiang called on the three and their subordinates to wage war against the Soviet peoples, Tibetans, Communists, and the Japanese.
 Chiang continued to appoint Muslims as governors of the three provinces, including Ma Lin and Ma Fushou.
 Chiang's appointments, the first time that Muslims had been appointed as governors of Gansu, increased the prestige of Muslim officials in northwestern China.
 The armies raised by this "Ma Clique", most notably their Muslim cavalry, were incorporated into the KMT army.
-Chiang appointed a Muslim general, Bai Chongxi, as the Minister of National Defence of the Republic of China, which controlled the ROC military.
+Chiang appointed Hui general Bai Chongxi as the Minister of National Defence of the Republic of China, which controlled the ROC military.

-Chiang also supported the Muslim General Ma Zhongying, whom he had trained at Whampoa Military Academy during the Kumul Rebellion, in a Jihad against Jin Shuren, Sheng Shicai, and the Soviet Union during the Soviet Invasion of Xinjiang.
-Chiang designated Ma's Muslim army as the 36th Division (National Revolutionary Army) and gave his troops Kuomintang flags and uniforms.
-Chiang then supported Muslim General Ma Hushan against Sheng Shicai and the Soviet Union in the Xinjiang War (1937).
+Chiang also supported the Muslim General Ma Zhongying, whom he had trained at Whampoa Military Academy during the Kumul Rebellion, in a jihad against Jin Shuren, Sheng Shicai, and the Soviet Union during the Soviet Invasion of Xinjiang.
+Chiang designated Ma's Muslim army as the 36th Division (National Revolutionary Army) and gave his troops KMT flags and uniforms.
+Chiang then supported Muslim General Ma Hushan against Sheng and the Soviet Union in the Xinjiang War (1937).
 All Muslim generals commissioned by Chiang in the National Revolutionary Army swore allegiance to him.
 Several, like Ma Shaowu and Ma Hushan were loyal to Chiang and Kuomintang hardliners.